guardian/recommendations/pull-requests.md

 ## What type of review to use?
-_This section is collapsed to seperate recommendations from the mechanics of a PR review._
+_This section is collapsed to separate recommendations from the mechanics of a PR review._

 <details>
 <summary>Expand</summary>